-Below is another view of the Wild area at Harlow Carr last summer.
+Below is another view of the Wild area at Harlow Carr in summer.

 Another great Yorkshire location on a bigger scale was the meadow owned by Paul Sykes between Ripon and Studley Royal.
 This was more natural even though contrived to look the part.